aziascreations/PB-Utils/readme.md

 Contains a set of procedures and a macro that will swap the endianness or nibbles of a given value which has one of the basic types provided by PureBasic.

-The primary use for this include is to be able to interact with binary data without having to worry about [process of swapping] endianness.
+The primary use for this include is to be able to interact with binary data without having to worry about implementing a new way of swapping endianness each time.

 [📜 <sub>Documentation</sub>](Documentation/Endianness.md)&emsp;&emsp;
 [💾 <sub>Source Code</sub>](Includes/Endianness.pbi)&emsp;&emsp;<!--[📥 <sub>Releases</sub>](Includes/Endianness.pbi)--><br>